EPFL-Center-for-Imaging/image-analysis-field-guide/src/README.md

 ## 🤝 Contribute

-Please check out our [Contributor's guide](https://github.com/MalloryWittwer/image-analysis-field-guide/blob/main/contribute.md) to learn more about the many ways to contribute to our project.
+Please check out our [Contributor's guide](https://github.com/MalloryWittwer/image-analysis-field-guide/blob/main/contribute.md) to learn more about the ways to contribute to our project.

-We’d be happy to receive your suggestions and to know more about the topics you are interested in!

 ## 🖋️ Feedback